Cue sports techniques: Throw

 When a ball with eng [sic] (sidespin) on it hits an object ball with a degree of fullness, the object ball will be "thrown" in the opposite direction of the side of the cue ball the eng [sic] was applied.
 Thus, a cue ball with left hand eng [sic] on it will "throw" a hit object ball to the right.

-This effect is sometimes overarchingly referred to as the "gear system", so-called because of the interaction of the cogwork gears of a clock —each circular gear is interlocked with an abutting circular gear and each spins in the opposite direction of its neighbor in a series.
+This effect is sometimes overarchingly referred to as the "gear system", so-called because of the interaction of the clockwork gears of a clock —each circular gear is interlocked with an abutting circular gear and each spins in the opposite direction of its neighbor in a series.
 Eng [sic] on the cue ball can cause a very similar effect.
 If the cue ball with left hand eng [sic] in the preceding scenario contacts an object ball relatively full and that object ball is frozen to another, the first object ball is thrown to the right and the second to the left, exactly as the name implies.